Effective Date: October 7, 2020.

 3. INFORMATION WE SHARE WITH THIRD PARTIES.

-Subject to applicable law, the Browns may share non-Personal Information, and Personal Information that is not deemed Browns-Collected PI hereunder (provided that we are not aware of any restrictions on the Browns’ use), with members of the National Football League family of companies, including, without limitation, the National Football League, NFL Properties LLC, NFL International LLC, NFL Enterprises LLC, NFL Ventures, L.P., NFL Ventures, Inc., and the other members of the NFL Family (including NFL teams and their affiliates) (collectively “NFL Parties”), and/or our subsidiaries and affiliates (“Affiliates”) and unrelated third parties for any purpose.
+Subject to applicable law, the Browns may share non-Personal Information, and Personal Information that is not deemed Browns-Collected PI hereunder (provided that we are not aware of any restrictions on the Browns' use), with members of the National Football League family of companies, including, without limitation, the National Football League, NFL Properties LLC, NFL International LLC, NFL Enterprises LLC, NFL Ventures, L.P., NFL Ventures, Inc., and the other members of the NFL Family (including NFL teams and their affiliates) (collectively "NFL Parties"), and/or our subsidiaries and affiliates, including, for the avoidance of doubt, entities with direct or indirect common ownership to the Browns, such as Columbus Crew SC entities, ("Affiliates") and unrelated third parties for any purpose.
 Without limiting the generality of the foregoing, we and third parties may convert your Personal Information (including Browns-Collected PI) to non-Personal Information by hashing it, substituting a unique identifier for the Personal Information, or other methods, and we and third parties may use and share that de-identified data as permitted by applicable law, including to match data attributes to and from other sources.
 Any such third party activities are subject to their privacy policies and practices.
-The Browns’ sharing of Browns-Collected PI is, however, subject to the following:
+The Browns' sharing of Browns-Collected PI is, however, subject to the following:

 - Marketing: Subject to your communications choices explained in Section 11.D, and the rights of California residents explained here, we may use your Personal Information to send you marketing communications.
 However, absent your consent (which may be by means of opt-in, your election not to opt-out, or a third party interaction described in the next bullet point), the Browns will not share your Browns-Collected PI with third parties, other than Affiliates and NFL Parties, for their own direct marketing purposes, except in connection with Corporate Transactions (defined below).